Subram0212/VRPTW_Two_level_optimization_fuel_optional_node_constraints/README.md

-# Solving Vehicle Routing Problem with time windows, fuel constraints and optional node constraints using OR-Tools’ constraint programming solver.
+# Solving Vehicle Routing Problem with time windows, fuel constraints and optional node constraints using OR-Tools’ constraint programming solver and Gurobi's MIP solver.

 This project has the code for the simulation results produced in the IEEE paper titled “Cooperative Route planning of multiple fuel-constrained Unmanned Aerial Vehicles with recharging on an Unmanned Ground Vehicle”.
+This problem is formulated as a Mixed Integer Programming problem and solved using Gurobi.
+This problem is also solved using Constraint Programming (CP) method and OR-Tools' constraint programming solver is used for solving this problem.

 The two-level optimization code is as follows: